Dharwad

-Dharwad ([d̪ʰäːɾɐʋäːɖɐ]), also known as Dharwar, is a city located in the north western part of the Indian state of Karnataka.
+Dharwad ([d̪ʰäːɾɐʋäːɖɐ]), also known as Dharwar, is a city located in the northwestern part of the Indian state of Karnataka.
 It is the headquarters of the Dharwad district of Karnataka and forms a contiguous urban area with the city of Hubballi.
 It was merged with Hubballi in 1962 to form the twin cities of Hubballi-Dharwad.
 It covers an area of 213 km2 and is located 430 km northwest of Bangalore, on NH-48, between Bangalore and Pune.

 In 2016, Hubli-Dharwad was selected for solar city / green city master plans.
 In 2017, government of India included Hubli-Dharwad city for a smart city project, a flagship scheme for overall development of infrastructure in the twin-cities.

 Etymology

-The word "Dharwad" is derived from the Sanskrit word 'dwarawata', 'dwara' meaning "door" and 'wata' or 'wada' meaning "town".
+The word "Dharwad" is derived from the Sanskrit word 'dwarawata', 'dwara', meaning "door" and 'wata' or 'wada' meaning "town."
 It means a place of rest in a long travel or a small habitation.
-For centuries, Dharwad acted as a resting place for travellers and a gateway between the Malenadu (western mountains) and the Bayalu Seeme (plains).
+For centuries, Dharwad acted as a resting place for travelers and a gateway between the Malenadu (western mountains) and the Bayalu Seeme (plains).